vtex/xpt/README.md

 }
 ```

 Great!
 But what does `store/home` mean?
-What about `header/full`?
+What about `banner`?
 Well, we need to depend on the apps that declare them otherwise none of this makes any sense.
 Let's do that on our `manifest.json`.

 ```jsonc
 {